 Proponents of same-sex marriage have mis-characterized marriage.
 Marriage is not about companionship or its utilitarian benefits, not about taste or preference, or even about love.

 Many heterosexuals, as well as homosexuals, misunderstand that the fundamental and intrinsic meaning of marriage is the raising of children and what is best for them.
-That is why that laws have historically discouraged adultery and divorce.
+That is why laws have historically discouraged adultery and divorce.
 Statistics are clear that children raised outside of a traditional strong family unit are much more likely to suffer social ills.
 (See Getting the Marriage Conversation Right.)

 These complementary aspects are important to the relationship of the couple itself, as well as to the children.
 One does not have to appeal to religion to instinctively understand this.
 Yet statistics verify the structure of the traditional family as the approach to raising children that gives the best measurable results.
 The overwhelming body of social science research agrees that children do best when raised in homes with married, opposite-sex parents.
 Every child has the right to both a mom and a dad.

-The most comprehensive study to date of psychological and social status of adults with homosexual parents is that of Mark Regnerus of the University of Texas (Study).
+The most comprehensive study to date of the psychological and social status of adults with homosexual parents is that of Mark Regnerus of the University of Texas (Study).
 Based on a random sample of about 15,000 this study reported results consistent with common sense, that those raised in a traditional man-woman intact marriage did best.
 Those with a homosexual parent(s) were the:

 - most apt to say they were not exclusively heterosexual

 - most apt to to be on welfare

 - most apt to have gotten a sexually transmitted infection

 - most apt to have recently thought of suicide